Pirates' Adam Frazier: Rides pine Monday

 Frazier is not in the lineup Monday against the Brewers.

-Although Frazier has six hits in 12 at-bats since the All-Star break, he'll hit the bench for a night off Monday, allowing Jose Osuna to man left field.
+Although Frazier has six hits in 12 at-bats since the All-Star break, he'll hit the bench for a night off Monday against left-hander Brent Suter, allowing Jose Osuna to man left field.
 Frazier's playing time is expected to dwindle a bit moving forward with Starling Marte (suspension) expected to return Tuesday, although the former's positional versatility should help him carve out a semi-regular role if he continues to swing a hot bat.

 More News